More Information About FraserFEST 2018

-FraserFEST celebrates our watersheds with a series of river adventures and wild salmon feasts.
+FraserFEST honours our watersheds with a series of river adventures and community dinners.

 FraserFEST raises awareness, educates and inspires action; by:

-- Connecting people with their rivershed through rafting, paddling, cycling, walking and salmon feasts.
+- Connecting people with their rivershed through rafting, paddling, cycling, walking and community dinners.

 - Teaching people about salmon and watersheds.